County owned parcels, not acquired through tax foreclosure, can be purchased if the Board of County Commissioners has declared the "surplus".

 Purchase Surplus Property

 Purchasing County-owned surplus property is done through public auction or private sale.
-County-owned surplus properties valued less than $2,500 may be sold without going to public auction.
+County-owned surplus properties, other than real, tax title, personal or mobile home properties, valued less than $2,500 may be sold without going to public auction.
 The Board of County Commissioners determine if the property will be auctioned or not.

 Public Auction Process

 All other County-owned surplus property must be sold at public auction.
 When an auction is established, the Treasurer schedules the public auction.
 The auction is advertised in the legal notices of the newspaper for two consecutive weeks.
 Information will also be available on this website and through our third-party auction website (see below)